quasi-researcher/COM-port-parser/README.md

 On the screenshot below three examples are shown.
 The period in green is when the not appropriate "horizontal" option was set and the plot jumped between time, temperature and humidity.
 The period in purple is when the right option "vertical" was set and the utility took a variable as "first" by chance (temperature in this case).
 By using the control "Shift sequence start" in the next period (red) the elapsed time was plotted.
 And finally using again the same control in the last period (pink) the readings of humidity sensor was plotted:

 <img src="./gui_plot_vert_2.PNG" width="500" height="300">

+## Default behaviour
+Once you set the port settings and click "Open" the application will try to parse a number in arriving message and plot it.
+If messages don't contain a number or contain many numbers the plot will be empty with incremented X-axis at every received message.
+Just ignore it if you are not interested in plotting any variables.
+**NB!** settings in the visualization functionality don't affect the logging process!
+In case logging is enabled the messages are always logged <ins>as is</ins>